 On the same token, being employed by a company can have profoundly better income benefits.

 This depends on the size of the company and the position you take up.

 For instance, you could be the head S&C coach at a major NFL team.

-I can almost guarantee that you’d be earning a much higher salary in that position than running your own start-up S&C practice.
+I can almost guarantee you’d earn a much higher salary in that position than running your own start-up S&C practice.

 How Much Does A Certified Strength and Conditioning Coach Make in America

-Now that we’ve dug into the ways in which salary and income are influenced let’s take a look at actual statistics around the US.
+Now that we’ve dug into how salary and income are influenced,, let’s look at actual US statistics.

 According to a salary.com salary survey, the national average annual salary for strength and conditioning professionals in the USA today is $44,985.